capstoneconnector/In-Class-Behavior-Analyzer-Backend/Documentation/DEVELOPMENT_MANUAL.md

 NOTE: *The default admin login will be **BSU_Admin** with password **ICBA2019!@#$***.

+## Reference Documents

+### ER Diagram
+The ER diagram shows all of the models and their connections to other models.
+You can view it [here](https://github.com/KarlMarx4701/In-Class-Behavior-Analyzer-Backend/blob/master/Documentation/ER_Diagram.png).

+### Admin Docs
+To view the admin docs, navigate to the admin page and login.
+At the top right, hit the **Documentation** link.
+This will take you to the admin docs page.

 ## Understanding the File Structure
 At the top level the file structure will look like this:
 ```